 Ask a COVID-19 Question

-- The U.S. Department of State currently has a level 3 travel advisory (Reconsider Travel) for the ROK and level 4 (Do Not Travel) for Daegu specifically.
+- The U.S. Department of State currently has a level 3 travel advisory (Reconsider Travel) for South Korea.
 Please see the full language of the travel advisory here.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 Yes, although there is a mandatory 14-day quarantine for all inbound travelers.
 See “Quarantine Requirements” below for more information.

 – ROK COVID-19 Portal

 – U.S. military retirees living in Korea can visit the U.S. Forces Korea’s website to register for more information regarding COVID-19.